I Created a Tool to Calculate Actual Rent Using Rust's wasm

 3-line summary + image

-Background of the tool
+Background of the Tool

-However, in reality, various other costs are incurred.
+However, in reality, various other costs arise.

-The purpose of this tool is to calculate the true rent by taking these costs into account and to help users find a better room.
+The purpose of this tool is to determine the "actual rent" considering these costs and aim for better room hunting.

 Motivating Example